Dawnchorus

 Visual Impact

 By creating a way to illustrate time and direction as well as "intrusive songs" the goal was to create a sensory experience relative to timescale, allowing each observation to have its own "voice" musically.
-In subsequent exposures I wanted to create a way to identify sounds visually first by creating iconographs that correspond to the 3 taxa I've mapped sound into, this taxa was later simplified by shape instead of iconographs making the reading and translation process easier.
+Creating a way to identify sounds visually first by creating iconographs that correspond to the 3 taxa I've mapped sound into, this taxa was later simplified by shape instead of iconographs making the reading and translation process easier.